dartnow/dartnow_cli/README.md

 The token only needs access to your gists.

 If you have done this, open the `~/dartnow_gists` directory in your favourite editor.
 You will see a playground dir.
-If you want to upload the playground dir to dartnow:
+If you want to upload the playground dir to dartnow, run:

 `dartnow create`

-This will save the playground dir to `~/dartnow_gists/my_gists`.
-Generate a readme for the gist.
-And add the gist to dartnow.org.
+This will save the playground dir to `~/dartnow_gists/my_gists`, generates a readme for the gist, and adds the gist to a list for me to review for dartnow.org.
+For now, please send me a message at https://dartlang.slack.com.
+Of course this will be automated in the future.

+The directory name will be the name you specified in pubspec.yaml.
+If you want to push new changes to github and dartnow.org, run:

+`dartnow push my_gists/dart.convert_JsonEncoder.withIndent`

+Where `dart.convert_JsonEncoder.withIndent` would be for example the name of your directory.

 ### Naming convention